srihrao214/student-dashboard-demo/README.md

 # Student Dashboard Demo

 A demo Student Dashboard application built with Spring Boot, Thymeleaf, JPA/Hibernate, and H2 Database.
-The project demonstrates CRUD operations for Students, Teachers, Lectures, and Exams, along with entity relationships, dashboard statistics, Docker-based deployment, JUnit testing, and CI/CD automation using GitHub Actions and GitLab CI/CD.## Security
+The project demonstrates CRUD operations for Students, Teachers, Lectures, and Exams, along with entity relationships, dashboard statistics, Docker-based deployment, JUnit testing, and CI/CD automation using GitHub Actions and GitLab CI/CD.
+## Security

-The application was extended and tested with Keycloak-based authentication in a local development environment.
-Future versions will include a complete setup guide and containerized Keycloak configuration for easier execution.
+The project roadmap includes integration with Keycloak for authentication and authorization using OAuth2/OpenID Connect and JWT-based security.
+A complete setup guide and containerized Keycloak configuration may be added in future versions.

 ## Status
 The project includes automated build and test pipelines using: